Classification of Adult AML

 Acute panmyelosis with myelofibrosis

 Acute panmyelosis with myelofibrosis (also known as acute myelofibrosis, acute myelosclerosis, and acute myelodysplasia with myelofibrosis) is an acute panmyeloid proliferation associated with fibrosis of the bone marrow.
 This disorder is very rare and occurs in all age groups.
-The disorder may occur de novo or after treatment with alkylating-agent chemotherapy and/or radiation (Refer to the section on Acute myeloid leukemias and myelodysplastic syndromes, therapy related of this summary for more information).
+The disorder may occur de novo or after treatment with alkylating-agent chemotherapy and/or radiation (Refer to the Acute myeloid leukemias and myelodysplastic syndromes, therapy related section of this summary for more information).
 Clinical features include constitutional symptoms such as weakness and fatigue.
 (Refer to the PDQ summary on Fatigue for more information.)

 Morphologic and cytochemical features include the following: